-Slovenia: Necessary EIA study for fracking project of Ascent Resources5.
-June 2020. / SEE Energy News
+Slovenia: Necessary EIA study for fracking project of Ascent Resources, SEE Energy News

 Slovenian Environment Agency – ARSO said in March last year that the plans for hydraulic fracturing required an environmental impact assessment and this was confirmed in June last year by the Ministry of Environment.
 Geoenergo, Ascent’s partner in the project, therefore turned to the Administrative Court, which has upheld the decision.
 The Administrative Court upheld the decision of ARSO that an environmental impact assessment (EIA) study is needed before any permits can be issued for fracking project planned by Ascent Resources at the Petisovci gas field.

 Ascent Resources said in a statement that it is in the process of beginning preparations for submission of an environmental impact assessment, alongside the stimulation and field development planning which was initiated recently.
 However, this court decision, along with earlier actions by the state, will constitute important evidence to support the claim the company intends to bring against Slovenia under the Energy Charter Treaty, said Ascent, referring to its intention to demand 50 million euros in damages from Slovenia for delays in the development of the project.

 Last week, Ascent Resources said that it expects to obtain permits for a re-entry and stimulation of its Petisovci gas project in Slovenia by the end of the year.
 In preparation for receiving the permits to stimulate PG-10 and PG-11A wells, Ascent has hired an expert consultancy team to review the historic stimulation data at Petisovci, and to design a detailed forward stimulation program in order for the company to be able to procure equipment without delay when permits are received, taking advantage of the reduced prices of stimulation equipment in the current economic climate.